AmbientRun/Ambient/docs/src/user/installing.md

 ## Installing from Git

-The *Ambient Runtime* can be installed through `cargo install` using git.
+*Ambient* can be installed through `cargo install` using git.

 This will download the source and compile the runtime.
-Our minimum supported Rust version is <!-- rust-version-begin --> 1.67.0 <!-- rust-version-end -->.
+Our minimum supported Rust version is <!-- rust-version-begin -->1.67.0<!-- rust-version-end -->.

-### Installing a *tagged release*
+### Installing the latest published release

 This is recommended if you want a binary for your platform using the last stable release